osrf/subt/submitted_models/ctu_cras_norlab_marmotte_sensor_config_1/specifications.md

 * Xsens MTi-100 IMU, modeled by the `imu_sensor` plugin

 ### Control
-The robot is controlled by the DiffDrive plugin.
+The robot is controlled by the TrackedVehicle plugin.
 It accepts twist inputs which drive the vehicle along the x-direction and around the z-axis.
-The model follow the MARBLE's approach with 4 wheels on each side approximating tracks.

 ### Motion Characteristics
 The characteristics are identical to the MARBLE HD2 robot: